 Karin Woodley joined Cambridge House as Chief Executive in April 2013.
-With over 25 years of third-sector experience in community empowerment, arts and culture, education, diversity and equality, and criminal justice; Karin is passionately committed to addressing the complex needs faced by some of the most vulnerable people in our society.
-Since, Karin has been appointed by the Secretary of State to the Economic and Social Research Council, attended the Global Social Economy Forum, and won the Lifetime Achiever Award at the 2016 Excellence in Diversity Awards.
+With over 25 years of third-sector experience in community empowerment and social justice, Karin is passionately committed to addressing the complex needs faced by some of the most vulnerable people in our society.
+She has been appointed by the Secretary of State to the Economic and Social Research Council, attended the Global Social Economy Forum, and won the Lifetime Achiever Award at the 2016 Excellence in Diversity Awards.

-Previously CEO of ContinYou, a multi-regional and nationally dispersed education and learning service dedicated to improving the educational attainment of vulnerable children: Karin has also served as CEO of the Stephen Lawrence Charitable Trust, where she delivered the £10million purpose-built Stephen Lawrence Centre on time, and on budget; and the Tabernacle Centre for Arts & Learning where she pioneered an innovative arts and community development programme and was awarded the 2004 London Development Agency award for Business Excellence, Achievement & Mentoring.
+Karin has served as CEO of both ContinYou, a multi-regional and nationally dispersed education and learning service, and the Stephen Lawrence Charitable Trust.
+For the latter she delivered the £10 million purpose-built Stephen Lawrence Centre and the Tabernacle Centre for Arts & Learning, where she pioneered an innovative arts and community development programme.
+As a result, she was awarded the 2004 London Development Agency award for Business Excellence, Achievement & Mentoring.

-Previously a Parliamentary Under-Secretary of State for Justice appointee to the Legal Services Board Consumer Panel, and currently a fellow of the British American Project, a Trustee of Locality and Vice Chair of the London South Bank University Student Union; Karin is committed to tackling social injustice and catalysing change.
+As a Parliamentary Under-Secretary of State for Justice appointee to the Legal Services Board Consumer Panel, a fellow of the British American Project, a Trustee of Locality, and Vice Chair of the London South Bank University Student Union, Karin has spent her professional career committed to tackling social injustice and catalysing change.